michaelrsweet/pappl/doc/pappl-body.md

 `NULL` to use the default.

 The drivers list is a collection of names, descriptions, IEEE-1284 device IDs, and extension pointers.
-Ours looks like this:
+Ours looks like this for HP DeskJet, HP LaserJet, and a generic PCL driver:

 ```c
 static pappl_pr_driver_t pcl_drivers[] =// Driver information